stephenyeargin/hubot-github-deployments/README.md

 This package allows you to create payloads to send to the [GitHub Deployment API](https://developer.github.com/v3/repos/deployments/), then check on the status of the deployments.
 Combined with a deployment tool that listens to organizational or repository [DeploymentEvent](https://developer.github.com/v3/activity/events/types/#deploymentevent) webhooks, this module can help automate that process via ChatOps.

-Note: This package is configured for use with a single repository to a static list of environments.

 ## Installation

 In your hubot repository, run: